 How do I recognize a legitimate business coach?

-Today, there is a vast number of business coaches marketing themselves on social media.
+Today, there is a vast number of business coaching services and individual coaches marketing themselves on social media.
 The industry is currently experiencing an explosion in growth.
 In fact, IBISWorld found revenue made by coaches in 2015 was 2.356 billion, while that number increased to 15 billion in 2019.
 This means there are a lot more coaches out there than there were several years ago.
 With this in mind, upon first appearances, it’s hard to tell who is a legitimate coach, and who is not.

 Align Your Goals with Their Experience

 You want to hire someone who has real experience in achieving the objectives you hope to reach.
 For example, if you want to take your business to seven-figures this year, don’t hire a business coach who has never helped someone do this before.
 Be specific about finding a person whose expertise matches up with the type of growth you’re seeking.

 Don’t blindly trust that a person is qualified to coach others.
 Coaching certifications and a propensity for continued learning show the person you’re considering is dedicated to their craft.
 This is what you’re looking for.
 Programs accredited by the International Coaching Federation (ICF) are a great indicator of this.
 For more information on legitimate certifications, check out this list.